Mourners honor firefighter killed in the Porterville library fire; ‘They keep the rest of us safe’

-TULARE, California (KSEE) — Mourners from all over the world traveled to Tulare to honor the life of Firefighter Patrick Jones as he was laid to rest.
+TULARE, California (KGPE) — Mourners from all over the world traveled to Tulare to honor the life of Firefighter Patrick Jones as he was laid to rest.

 Firefighter Jones was one of the two killed in the Porterville library fire on Feb.
 18.